 Sexual ethics because sex is powerful

 Removing ancient boundaries is a risky endeavour.
-Recently, a farmer moved a stone that was in the way of his tractor and inadvertently caused problems because it made Belgium bigger and France a little smaller.
+Recently, a farmer moved a stone that was in the way of his tractor and inadvertently caused problems because it made Belgium a little bigger and France a little smaller.
 It was a boundary stone put there for a reason.
 Before you pull down a fence, remind yourself why it was put there in the first place and what chaos removing it could cause.
 The fact is, we thrive on boundaries.

 We need boundaries to create the right kind of spaces for the different parts of our lives.
-These boundaries can be spatial: this venue is for hockey: that one for football.
+These boundaries can be spatial: this venue is for hockey and that one is for football.
 Both games can be played simultaneously, but not on the same field.
-They can be temporal: these hours are for sleeping; these for working, and these are for recreation.
+They can be temporal: these hours are for sleeping; these are for working, and these are for recreation.
 Sleeping at work or learning an instrument in the middle of the night is seldom for our good.
 They can also be rational: it’s not okay for strangers to touch my body, but this particular stranger can touch my body in this context because they are my doctor.

-Christianity establishes sexual boundaries, and if we listen closely to its sexual ethics we find that its clear boundaries create both a safe space for sex and a whole arena for different kinds of intimate connection.
+Christianity establishes sexual boundaries, and if we listen closely to its sexual ethics, we find that its clear boundaries create both a safe space for sex and a whole arena for different kinds of intimate connection.

 The popular slogan of western culture that “sex is no more than the body” is said without much thought.
 Think of those who have been sexually assaulted, raped, harassed or even sexually betrayed.
-Is it just their body that is attacked – or are they as a person violated?
+Is it just their body that is attacked or are they as a person violated?
 How would you answer that question if it was your wife, daughter or mother?
-And if it is just their body being attacked why do we then impose such a great punishment on those who commit such crimes?
+And if it is just their body being attacked, why do we then impose such a great punishment on those who commit such crimes?
 It’s deeper than that.
 We are quickly reminded that sexuality matters; its violation leads to the deepest emotional and psychological damage.
 Now this tells us something, what is going on with the body is meant to be a token of what is happening at a deeper level.
-This becomes all the more evident when someone has an affair: their partner is deeply hurt as a result.
+This becomes all the more evident when someone has an affair, their partner is deeply hurt as a result.
 Why?
 Because sex was meant to signify something exclusive, private and intimate, and now that has been shared out.

 Sex is more than just the body.

 For that reason, I don’t think we really believe in unrestricted sexual freedom as much as we claim.
 The question is not whether there should be limits on what someone can do sexually, the question is what are those limits?
 Typically, the only limit that’s universally approved of is consent, with people believing that “so long as everyone involved consents to the sex, it’s ok” (with the caveat that children can’t genuinely consent).
 But we’ve all consented to things that didn’t do us good, so while consent is a necessary baseline, in a sense consent is not enough.
 Not every sexual desire is equally healthy, noble, or right.
 To write off the Christian understanding of sexual ethics as merely being “restrictive” is disingenuous.
 The fact that certain boundaries and restrictions are necessary shows that sex is more than just physical.
 We are not just animals.
-We know that in circumstances self-control is a necessity.
+We know that in circumstances self-control is necessary.
 We shouldn’t behave in any way we see in nature and expect it to be right for us.
 We are more than that.
 We have different expectations of what sex should involve than that of the animal kingdom.

-Jesus touches on the issue of sexual ethics when he says, “You have heard that it was said, ‘You shall not commit adultery.’
+To address this, Jesus touches on the issue of sexual ethics when he says, “You have heard that it was said, ‘You shall not commit adultery.’
 But I say to you that anyone who looks at another lustfully has already committed adultery with that person in their heart.”